sgude1/gettingandcleaningdata/README.md

 tidy.txt which is the tidy dataset to address question # 5 on the assignment.
 It will created by the script

-To run the script you must have downloaded the following dataset into your working directory for R.
+To run the script you must have downloaded the following dataset into your working directory for R: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+Steps to download and unzip are contained in the script but are commented out.

 Packages live in the creation environment were:  datasets, reshape, stats and utils.